woocommerce/woocommerce/plugins/woocommerce/src/Admin/RemoteInboxNotifications/README.md

 - `error`: used for presenting error conditions
 - `warning`: used for presenting warning conditions.
-- `update`: i.e. used when a new version is available.
+- `update`: used when a new version is available.
 - `info`: used for presenting informational messages.
 - `marketing`: used for adding marketing messages.
 - `survey`: used for adding survey messages.